Frequently Asked Questions

 Currently, the online Bachelor of Arts program offers a major in Liberal Studies with an emphasis in either Humanities or Social Sciences.

-Yes, official approval is forthcoming for students to qualify to receive an Associate degree after two years of full-time study in the program.
-Through the Associate degree option, some students may be eligible to pursue a specified major in one of our APP programs.
+Yes, Associate Degrees (A.A.) are offered in multiple areas of study: Applied Studies, Liberal Studies, Accounting, Education, Business, Christian Studies and Liberal Studies.
+Through the A.A. options, some students may be eligible to pursue a specified major in one of our APP programs.
 Please contact us for further information.

 Who is eligible to take courses through the online B.A. in Liberal Studies program?

 The online B.A. in Liberal Studies program has no age requirements, but adult students (23+) should consider whether pursuing a degree from NNU's College Core or APP programs would better fit their needs.
 As a result, there are a number of student groups who may benefit from courses taken through the online B.A. in Liberal Studies:

 - Any student from their junior year in high school to their early 20's interested in an online Christian education where spiritual growth, community and faculty mentorship is desired.
 Students who do not have at least junior standing in their school must appeal for admittance.

 - An older student who desires to earn an online B.A. in a non-accelerated degree program (as opposed to our College Core and APP programs).